-U.S. options industry, as well as content for critical components of the network that are

-10Gb ULL connectivity.
+The Exchange relies on various content service providers for data feeds for the entire U.S. options industry, as well as content for critical components of the network that are necessary to provide and maintain its System Networks and access to its System Networks via 10Gb ULL connectivity.
 Specifically, the Exchange utilizes content service providers to receive market data from OPRA, other exchanges and market data providers.
 The Exchange understands that these service providers provide services to most, if not all, of the other U.S. exchanges and other market participants.
 Market data provided these service providers is critical to the Exchanges daily operations and performance of its System Networks to which market participants connect to via 10Gb ULL connectivity.
 Without these services providers, the Exchange would not be able to receive market data and, therefore, would not be able to operate and support its System Networks.
 The Exchange does not employ a separate fee to cover its content service provider expense and recoups that expense, in part, by charging for 10Gb ULL connectivity.

-Lastly, the Exchange notes that the actual dollar amounts allocated as part of the second step of the 2023 budget process differ among the Exchange and its affiliated markets for the Internet Services and External Market Data cost driver, even though, but for the Exchange, the allocation percentages are generally consistent across markets (e.g., MIAX Emerald, MIAX, MIAX Pearl Options and MIAX Pearl Equities allocated 84.8%, 73.3%, 73.3% and 72.5%, respectively, to the same cost driver).
-This is because: (i) a different percentage of the overall Internet Services and External Market Data cost driver was allocated to the Exchange and its affiliated markets due to the factors set forth under the first step of the 2023 budget review process described above (unique technical architecture, market structure, and business requirements of each marketplace); and (ii) the Exchange itself allocated a larger portion of this cost driver to 10Gb ULL connectivity because of recent initiatives to improve the latency and determinism of its systems.
-The Exchange notes while the percentage it allocated to the Internet Services and External Market Data cost driver is greater than its affiliated markets, the overall dollar amount allocated to the Exchange under the initial step of the 2023 budget process is lower than its affiliated markets.
+Lastly, the Exchange notes that the actual dollar amounts allocated as part of the second step of the 2024 budget process differ among the Exchange and its affiliated markets for the Internet Services and External Market Data cost driver, even though, but for the Exchange, the allocation percentages are generally consistent across markets (e.g., MIAX Emerald, MIAX, and MIAX Pearl Options allocated 84.8%, 71.3%, and 74.8, respectively, to the same cost driver).
+This is because: (i) a different percentage of the overall Internet Services and External Market Data cost driver was allocated to the Exchange and its affiliated markets due to the factors set forth under the first step of the 2024 budget review process described above (unique technical architecture, market structure, and business requirements of each marketplace); and (ii) the Exchange itself allocated a larger portion of this cost driver to 10Gb ULL connectivity because of recent initiatives to improve the latency and determinism of its systems.
+The Exchange notes while the percentage it allocated to the Internet Services and External Market Data cost driver is greater than its affiliated markets, the overall dollar amount allocated to the Exchange under the initial step of the 2024 budget process is lower than its affiliated markets.
 However, the Exchange believes that this is not, in dollar amounts, a significant difference.

-This is because the total dollar amount of expense covered by this cost driver is relatively small compared to other cost drivers and is due to nuances in exchange architecture that require different initial allocation amount under the first step of the 2023 budget process described above.
+This is because the total dollar amount of expense covered by this cost driver is relatively small compared to other cost drivers and is due to nuances in exchange architecture that require different initial allocation amount under the first step of the 2024 budget process described above.
 Thus, non-significant differences in percentage allocation amounts in a smaller cost driver create the appearance of a significant difference, even though the actual difference in dollar amounts is small.
-For instance, despite the difference in cost allocation percentages for the Internet Services and External Market Data cost driver across the Exchange and MIAX, the actual dollar amount difference is approximately only \$4,000 per month, a non-significant amount.
+For instance, despite the difference in cost allocation percentages for the Internet Services and External Market Data cost driver across the Exchange and MIAX, the actual dollar amount difference is approximately only \$8,576 per month, a non-significant amount.